Complex Historic Town Cores Zone

 Summary of Dominant Character

-Character areas within this zone include those areas of historic settlement identifiable on the 1st edition 6 inch to the mile OS survey plans of Doncaster (1851-1854) which display a more complex urban form than settlements within the ‘Nucleated Rural Settlements’ zone.
-This complexity generally involves the presence of market places, castles, and complex multi-phase planned layouts, all of which constitute evidence for deliberate acts of medieval planning which continue to be legible in their plan form today (in addition to those elements characteristic of lesser historic settlements).
-As a result ‘plan form analyses’ has been undertaken for each settlement accompanied by a description of the characteristics and developmental sequence of each resulting plan form element.
+Character areas within this zone include those historic settlements identifiable on the 1st edition 6 inch to the mile OS mapping of Doncaster (1851-1854) that display a more complex urban form than settlements within the ‘Nucleated Rural Settlements’ zone.
+This complexity generally involves the presence of market places, castles and complex multi-phase planned layouts, all of which constitute evidence for deliberate acts of medieval planning (in addition to those elements characteristic of lesser historic settlements).

 Inherited Character

-The earliest element of these settlements relates to the course of Roman roads identifiable in the contemporary townscapes of Bawtry and Doncaster.
-This road was part of the alternative course of Ermine Street– (the major Roman road linking Lincoln and York).
-The detour through the Doncaster area avoided a ferry crossing across the Humber Estuary which would not always have been passable in poor weather conditions (Ordnance Survey 1978).
-In Doncaster this road is generally believed to be represented in the current town plan by High Street, Frenchgate and Hall Gate, whilst its route to the north has been obscured by 20th century re-routing of North Bridge Road (Buckland and Magilton 1986, 23-30).
-In Bawtry the same road is almost certain to be represented by Top Street (Collis 1996, 184; Buckland 1986, 32) with traffic thought to have been diverted away from its historic route and into the market place in the medieval period.
+The earliest elements of these settlements relates to the course of a Roman road identifiable in the contemporary townscapes of Bawtry and Doncaster.
+This road was part of the alternative course of Ermine Street (the major Roman road linking Lincoln and York).
+The detour through the Doncaster area avoided a ferry crossing on the Humber Estuary, which would not always have been passable in poor weather conditions (Ordnance Survey 1978).
+In Doncaster, this road is generally believed to be represented in the current town plan by High Street, Frenchgate and Hall Gate, whilst its route to the north has been obscured by 20th century re-routing of North Bridge Road (Buckland and Magilton 1986, 23-30).
+In Bawtry, the same road is almost certain to be represented by Top Street (Collis 1996, 184; Buckland 1986, 32), with traffic thought to have been diverted away from this historic route and into what is now the market place in the medieval period.

 Archaeological excavations at Doncaster and Conisborough (Buckland et al 1989, 72; O’Neill 2004) have shown evidence of Saxon settlement activity.
-Pre-conquest building phases have also been argued for in the churches at Conisbrough (Ryder 1982, 45) and Thorne (SMR 318 undated), and the church at Mexborough incorporates a pre-conquest cross shaft in the construction of the walls (Ryder 1982, 95).
-Documentary and place name evidence reinforces the pre-conquest origins of Mexborough and Conisbrough, both of which are mentioned in the Domesday survey (1086).
-The place name element ‘-burgh’ has a pre-conquest origin generally accepted to mean ‘fortified settlement’.
-The string of local settlements around the banks of the Don and Dearne with ‘burh’ placenames may be indicative of a line of fortified sites along an important pre-conquest frontier region (Magilton 1977, 28).
+Pre-conquest building phases have also been argued for in the churches at Conisbrough (Ryder 1982, 45) and Thorne (SMR ref: 318), and the church at Mexborough incorporates a pre-conquest cross shaft (Ryder 1982, 95).
+Documentary and placename evidence helps to reinforce the pre-conquest origins of Mexborough and Conisbrough, both of which are mentioned in the Domesday survey of 1086.
+The place name element ‘-burgh’ has a pre-conquest origin, generally accepted to mean ‘fortified settlement’.
+The string of local settlements around the banks of the Don and Dearne with ‘burgh’ placename elements may be indicative of a line of fortified sites along an important pre-conquest frontier (Magilton 1977, 28).
 These settlements include Conisbrough, whose name means “the king’s stronghold” (Smith 1969, 125).
-Despite this evidence of early settlement activity, without further archaeological investigation of ditches marking plot boundaries, it is difficult to demonstrate a pre-conquest origin for many features within these settlements.
+Further archaeological investigation within the historic cores will be needed to demonstrate conclusively a pre-conquest origin for features within these settlements.

-By contrast, strong evidence exists at all these settlements of major capital works in the years following the Norman Conquest.
-Castles of ‘motte and bailey’ form were constructed at all these places with the exception of Bawtry.
-Their central mounds and defensive circuits have influenced the location of later urban forms.
-At Doncaster, Mexborough and Conisbrough it seems likely that these fortifications were built to either protect or dominate the existing settlement, the castle site being close to known sites of pre-conquest settlement activity.
-At Tickhill the castle was placed almost a kilometre from the pre-conquest church and presumed settlement of Dadesley.
+By contrast, strong evidence exists at all these settlements for major capital works in the years following the Norman conquest.
+Castles of ‘motte and bailey’ form were constructed at all these towns, with the exception of Bawtry, and their central mounds and defensive circuits have influenced the location of later urban forms.
+At Doncaster, Mexborough and Conisbrough it seems likely that these fortifications were built to either protect or dominate existing settlements.
+At Tickhill, the castle was placed almost a kilometre away from the pre-conquest church and associated settlement of Dadesley.

 In Bawtry the most regular burgage plots are associated with the town’s High Street and central market place.
-The plot series’ associated with the market place are more regular and longer on historic maps than the plots fronting to the possibly older Church Street, and the grid pattern formed by the subsidiary streets set at right angles to High Street is typical of town plantations made during this period (Hey 1980, 105; Butler 1976, 32-48).
-Most writers have concluded that Bawtry represents a Norman plantation town, probably sponsored by Robert de Vipont lord of the manor in the late 12th to early 13th century (Collis 1996, 184; Magilton 1977, 13).
+The plots associated with the market place are more regular and longer, as shown on historic maps, than the plots fronting on to the possibly older Church Street; the grid pattern formed by subsidiary streets set at right angles to High Street is typical of town plantations made during this period (Hey 1980, 105; Butler 1976, 32-48).
+Most writers have concluded that Bawtry represents a Norman plantation town, probably sponsored by Robert de Vipont, lord of the manor in the late 12th to early 13th centuries (Collis 1996, 184; Magilton 1977, 13).
 Indications of the growing urban status of the settlement include the confirmation of plots given to free burgesses of the town by Vipont’s widow in 1292 (Hunter 1829, 70) and a market charter dated 1293 (Collis 1996, 184).

-Whilst the clearest evidence for deliberate planning can be ascribed to Doncaster and Bawtry, possible burgage plot series and potentially planned layouts can be traced in Thorne, and Tickhill.
-In both cases the clearest regular burgage series are in areas set slightly apart from the castles, outside the circuits of putative outer bailey or castle green areas.
+Whilst the clearest evidence for deliberate planning can be seen in Doncaster and Bawtry, possible burgage plot series and potentially planned layouts can be traced in Thorne, and Tickhill.
+In both cases, the clearest regular burgage plots are in areas set slightly apart from the castle, outside the circuits of the putative outer bailey or castle green areas.

 Later Characteristics

-At all these settlements, later development has generally fitted within what the urban historical geographer MRG Conzen termed the “morphological frame” (Whitehand 2001, 106).
-This refers to the concept that pre-existing property boundaries exercise a significant influence on subsequent development either by direct reuse of established plots or by the subsequent continuation of their alignments by later development.
-Applied to the narrow planned plots characteristic of these character areas, this concept suggests that whilst the styles of buildings within individual plots has evolved over the 80 years or so since their laying out, the pattern of plots has remained more stable.
+At all these settlements later development has generally fitted within what the urban historical geographer MRG Conzen termed the “morphological frame” (Whitehand 2001, 106).
+This refers to the concept that pre-existing property boundaries exercise a significant influence on subsequent development, either by direct reuse of established plots or by the subsequent continuation of their alignments by later development.
+Applied to the narrow planned plots characteristic of these character areas, this concept suggests that whilst the styles of buildings within individual plots has evolved since they were originally laid out, the pattern of plots has remained more stable.
 Plot amalgamation and erosion of the original pattern can only happen when adjacent plots become available to new tenants or owners simultaneously.
-Map evidence suggests that until the 20th century, development within areas of burgage tenure in these settlements has been largely piecemeal in character.
-This has resulted in areas where timber framed medieval or early post-medieval buildings stand alongside brick built enclosure period townhouses and 20th century retail units, all siting within the medieval plan form.
+Map evidence suggests that until the 20th century, development within these areas of burgage tenure was largely piecemeal in character.
+This has resulted in areas where timber framed medieval or early post-medieval buildings stand alongside brick built enclosure period townhouses and 20th century retail units, all sitting within the medieval plan form.

-Where this pattern has been broken, most notably in Mexborough and Doncaster, it is likely to have been chiefly as a result of deliberate institutionally led infrastructure projects or regeneration initiatives, often involving legally enforceable compulsory purchase orders.
-In both Mexborough and Doncaster, the present ‘complex historic core’ character area has been reduced and truncated in size from its medieval size by large late 20th century road schemes and accompanying retail developments.
+Where this pattern has been broken, most notably in Doncaster and Mexborough, it is likely to have been chiefly as a result of deliberate institutionally led infrastructure projects or regeneration initiatives, often involving legally enforceable compulsory purchase orders.
+In both Doncaster and Mexborough, the present ‘Complex Historic Core’ character area has been reduced and truncated in size from its medieval extent by large late 20th century road schemes and accompanying retail developments.

 Bibliography